-What we do know about the NHL Entry Draft is that things do not always end up in full accord with first-round picks, and the Kings franchise can definitely attest to this.
-On that note, what better time to take a painful walk memory lane to crown the biggest draft bust in LA Kings history than now?
+What we do know about the NHL Entry Draft is that things don’t always end working out with first- round picks, and the Kings can attest to this.
+On that note, what better time than now to take a painful walk down memory lane and crown the biggest draft bust in LA Kings history?

 The Top Contenders

 Jens Karlsson – LW – Vastra Frolunda (SEL)

 Selected 18th overall in the 2001 NHL Draft